survivejs/react-book/manuscript/05_implementing_todo.md

 <button onClick={this.addItem.bind(this)}>+</button>
 ```

-in the beginning of `TodoApp` JSX.
+in the beginning of `App` JSX.
 Besides this we'll need to define that `onClick` handler.
 Define a method like this:

 ```javascript
 addItem() {